 Silhouettes with billowing sleeves, playsuits with fun ties, and dresses with asymmetrical details found throughout the collection are paired with an intense colour palette of reds, blues, greens and pinks.
 These silhouettes were inspired by the last decade of Klee’s life – the 1930s, infusing them with an ode to the New Romanticism of the 1980s.

-For more info or to shop, please click here.
+For more info on Amur fashion or to shop, please click here.

 - 10 Of The Best Eco Friendly Luggage Brands - May 10, 2023